Yahoo Movies reports that Tom Hardy’s performance in Venom will employ performance capture technology.

 Directed by Ruben Fleischer from a script written by Scott Rosenberg, Jeff Pinkner and Kelly, Tom Hardy will star in the titular role opposite Michelle Williams and Scott Haze with Jenny Slate and Riz Ahmed set to join the project.

-Venom will be separate from the Marvel Cinematic Universe and has been confirmed to be an origin story of sorts for the character with Carnage featured as the antagonist.
+Venom will be separate from the Marvel Cinematic Universe and has been confirmed to be an origin story of sorts for the popular comic book character.

 Venom is currently scheduled to be released in theaters on October 5, 2018.